 - Take control.
 Avoid rent increases and cancelled leases while creating a home that meets your needs and tastes.

 - Build home equity.
 Grow your assets with the principal portion of your mortgage payments as your property value potentially increases.

 - Get tax benefits.
 Deduct mortgage interest and real estate property taxes on your income tax returns.
 (Consult a tax advisor regarding the deductibility of interest and taxes).

 - Build your credit.
 Create a strong credit history by making on-time mortgage payments.

 TipAre you better off renting or buying?
 Calculate the costs.
 Get started

-What resources do you have for first-time buyers?
+What programs and resources do you have for first-time homebuyers?